viamrobotics/docs/docs/components/encoder/_index.md

 - Single phase or single pin "pulse output" encoders, which measure the position relative to the starting position but not the direction.
 - Absolute encoders, which provide the absolute position of a rotating shaft, without requiring a reference point.

-The encoder component is often used with the following services:

-- [data management service](/services/data/): to capture and sync the sensor's data
-- [motion service](/services/motion/): to move machines or components of machines
-- [navigation service](/services/navigation/): to navigate with GPS

 ## Available models

-To use an encoder, you have to add it as well as any dependencies, such as a [board component](/components/board/) with a configured analog-to-digital converter (ADC) and a [motor component](/components/motor/), to your machine's configuration.
+To use an encoder, you have to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.